There is alot of confusion out in the market at the moment about the RST and the price differences, after all they are the same ticket aren’t they?

 I have seen other trainers on little dinghys with 4 people on them with their knees up under their chins that I would not let my kids go on unless I thought they could swim to shore.
 Our training vessels cost $40,000 each and upwards as we believe the on the water training is the most valuable time we spend with you.

-We can sit 5 comfortably so you can also enjoy the experience without being too stressed and uncomfortable.
+We can sit 5 comfortably so you can also enjoy the experience without being too stressed and uncomfortable although 4 is usually a full class.

 3. How much training is involved?

-We like to use training rooms close to the water so you are in a comfortable learning environment so it is easier to remember our simplified training memory jogs.
+We have over 10 years (since 2006) trained over 10,000 skippers, we understand the skippers ticket and how to get you to understand it better than anyone else.
 We are not Rhodes scholars, our job is to get you to remember valuable boating information like collision regulations, IALA buoyage system, safety gear and their practical use to name a few.

-A lot of other trainers are on a park bench or in the dinghy with papers blowing everywhere with no training other than self study.
-Sure you will pass after 1 or more attempts but the majority of people will not retain information for long this way unfortunately.
+A lot of other trainers are on a park bench or in the dinghy with papers blowing everywhere with no training other than self study, good luck.
+Sure you might pass after 1 or more attempts but the majority of people will not retain information for long this way unfortunately and it will cost you more in the long term, hopefully only in money.

 4. How much is it going to cost me?